FAQ's

 I will be out of town.
 Can I send someone else to pick up my camper?

-During check-in, each family will fill out an authorized child release form that lists people that are authorized to pick up your child.
-Please be sure to include anybody that may be picking your child up if you are not able to.
+During check-in, each family will fill out an authorized release form where you will list any person authorized to pick up your camper.
 Anyone picking up your child will need to have an ID available during check-out.

 Everyone is welcome at YMCA Camp Foss and YMCA Camp Mi-Te-Na